 A week later I got to have a "do-over", only this time I took a map.
 I saw some beautiful areas, met some very tame "wild" animals and lots of nice folks, saw the sea, and got back fine and dandy.
 The mileage (see the route map below) was between 9 and 10 miles, but the dunes made that the equivalent of a good deal more.
 After finishing and studying the map I realized I was very close to the sea when I had given up on the previous attempt, but in retrospect I'm glad I did it twice.
 If you ever go to Amsterdam, find this place and take a nice run.
 But remember to get a map and take it with you.

-I put together a slideshow which shows the main points along the way.
+I put together a photo album which shows the main points along the way.
 It's worth a look (it comes up in another window in front of this one).
-Here it is: (Note: the slideshow runs at a fairly rapid rate.
-If you want to slow it down, move the mouse over the bottom of the picture and click the "+" on the "seconds".)
+Here it is:

 Here's a map of my route.
 Click on the map and you'll get an interactive Google Map.